PaulKlinger/Enhance-GoodReads-Export/README.md

 Currently adds reading dates (start and finish, including re-readings) and genres.

-When analyzing the export file in [Bookstats](https://almoturg.com/bookstats/) this data is used to show additional / more accurate graphs (e.g. favorite genres, better pages / day stats,...)
+When analyzing the export file in [Bookstats](https://almoturg.com/bookstats/) this data is used to show additional / more accurate graphs (e.g. favorite genres, better pages / day stats,...).

 Currently only works with separate GoodReads login (i.e. email and password, not via e.g. facebook).

 **[For Windows users there is a standalone executable version with a graphical user interface.](https://github.com/PaulKlinger/Enhance-GoodReads-Export/releases/download/v0.1/enhance_goodreads_export.exe)**

 All others can use the script ("enhance_goodreads_export.py") directly.
-The necessary dependencies are given in "requirements.txt".
+This requires python 3.6 and the dependencies specified in "requirements.txt".

 Usage instructions for the command line version (output of "python enhance_goodreads_export.py --help"):